 Activism can get burdensome due to interactions with the police or other groups of activists.
-In some situations, these confrontations can even result in violence.
-According to P1,3,4,5,6 and 8 humour can help to cope with these interactions and the emotions that arise from them.
+In some situations these confrontations can even result in violence.
+According to P1,3,4,5,6 and 8 humour can help to cope with these interactions and the emotions that arise from it.

-I.B: Do you think it [humour] also helps to release some stress from activists?
+I.B: Do you think it also helps to release some stress from activists?

-P4: Definitely, especially when you have these confrontations like when we drew a blockade in front of the nuclear power plant or when you have confrontations at the G8-summits with the police, there is an enormous level of stress on a physical and psychological level so laughing always eases these moments.
+P4: Definitely, especially when you have these confrontations like when we drew a blockade in front of the nuclear power plant or when you have confrontations at the G8-summits with the police, there is an enormous level of stress on a physical and psychological level so laughing always eases these moments. (...)

-P3: So I remember a lot of more cynical jokes amongst us when we were dealing with all this Nazi movement.
-Because you had to get out your feelings somehow (...) but also kind of coping with the hatred you see or the threats you see and all that to also sometimes to make the situation better for those who are threatened really .
+P3: (...)
+So I remember a lot of more cynical jokes amongst us when we were dealing with all this Nazi movement.
+Because you had to get out your feelings somehow (...) but also kind of coping with the hatred you see or the threats you see and all that to also sometimes to make the situation better for those who are threatened really (...).

 P3 and P4 describe different emotions that can arise from confrontation with the police or other groups.
 Humour can help deal with these feelings of stress, hate, tension and fear.
 P3 also mentions a specific kind of humour, cynical humour, when dealing with feelings of hate towards the other group.
-The use of cynical humour in this context might be used to downgrade the other group, related to the above-mentioned joking about outgroups, which might lead to less negative feelings during and after a confrontation with that group.
+Use of cynical humour in this context might be used to downgrade the other group, which might lead to less negative feelings during and after confrontation with that group.
 P8 mentions ironic humour when dealing with feelings of helplessness that can arise in situations where you feel powerless:

-P8: The humour that I do like in protest is just being kind of ironic, when for example, when, I've witnessed being at a protest during corona like when the coronavirus was happening and then the police told the organizers to everyone have one like three feet apart, but then the police were so close that the people couldn't be apart.
+P8: The humour that I do like in protest is just being kind of ironic, when for example, when, I've witnessed being at a protest during corona like when the corona virus was happening and then the police told the organizers to everyone have one like, three feet apart, but then the police were so close that the people couldn't be apart.
 And just taking that with a bit of irony that's something that I find okay, that I do as well, because (...) the organizers make an announcement; alright guys try to be three feet apart, also with the cops or something ... then I mean, it's fine, it's funny.
 There's nothing you can do about the situation, so you just take it lightly, I guess.
-So I guess humour just helps take things lightly
+So I guess humour just helps take things lightly apparent within dealing with other groups, is the moment in which humour is used.
+This can be during or after the confrontation: